-The high level of demand for property acquisition resulted in a downward pressure on the yields.
-Indeed the prime office yield lost 50 bp since 2015 to reach 4.25% at the end of 2016.
+The transaction volume broke records in 2017 with an estimated €12bn in total up from €9bn in 2016.
+Office investment volume was approximately €2bn for Denmark with Copenhagen accounting for €1.3bn.
+The high level of demand for property acquisition resulted in a downward pressure on yields.
+The prime office yield in Copenhagen lost 25 bps over the year to reach 4.00% at the end of 2017.